 In the MDX, clean, solid forms on the instrument panel and door areas define a wide open and luxurious space.
-Positioned within that space are the driver's cockpit and a multi-use console that is reminiscent of other Acura models.
-Grained panels and leather trim throughout the interior complement the design.
+Positioned within that space are the driver's cockpit and a multi-use console reminiscent of other Acura models.
+Wood-patterned panels, chrome accents and the generous use of leather trim complement the design.
+For 2003, a variety of enhancements were made to enhance quality and safety and refine the design of the MDX interior.
+These changes include:

-The focal point of the instrument panel is the personal computer aspect of the center control panel for climate control, music system, trip computer and the available navigation system.
+The focal point of the instrument panel is the personal computer aspect of the center control panel for climate control, music system, trip computer and, in the MDX with Touring Package, the available Acura Navigation System with Voice Recognition and Acura DVD Entertainment System.
 The console storage compartment offers a wealth of functional features without diminishing the overall sense of roominess.

 Control switches, beverage holders, storage pockets, power outlets, and audio speakers are located throughout the interior to offer a remarkable degree of ergonomic functionality while upholding the desired clean, purposeful theme.
 Seats are designed with a luxurious, stylish appearance and a sporty image consistent with this product's athletic driving attributes.

-Front and side airbags for the driver and front seat passenger are standard, as are a headrest and 3-point safety belts for all seven passenger seating positions.
+Front and side air bags for the driver and front seat passenger are standard, as are a headrest and 3-point safety belts for all seven passenger seating positions.
+For 2003, the front air bag system receives added sensors and new system logic.
+Weight sensors have been added to the front passenger seat.
+If total weight on the passenger seat is less than 65 pounds (as if occupied by a small child or car seat) the airbag will not deploy.
+Also new for 2003, a position sensor has been added to the driver's seat - if the seat is within half an inch of the most forward position, the front airbag will only deploy in the dual-stage mode.
+If the seat is farther than a half inch from the forward position, the airbag deploys in either single or dual-stage mode based on the severity of the collision and seat belt usage.
 In the interest of versatility, second- and third-row seats were designed for easy configuration from seven-passenger vehicle to cargo vehicle with a flat cargo floor - or any layout between the two extremes.
 And to make the most use of the interior volume, an under-floor storage compartment is also provided behind the third row of seats.

 In keeping with Acura's tradition of selling fully-featured products, MDX offers a wealth of power accessories, conveniences, and refinements as standard equipment.
 The MDX is the world's first SUV with a synchronized front and rear climate control system engineered for rapid warm-up in cold weather, expedient cool-down during summer months, and maximum all-around comfort for all seven passengers.

 The center console is designed to provide a front-seat armrest, a handy storage compartment, and second-row-passenger's serving tray.
-A large central LCD display screen houses the standard multi-function trip computer and the available DVD-based satellite-linked Acura Navigation System.
-Climate-control buttons and displays are alsointegrated within the display screen for easy access, viewing and operation.
-Both the standard and enhanced Acura/Bose® music systems play AM/FM/CD, and cassette source material.
-The premium Bose® system adds an in-dash, six-CD changer and an additional 8-inch speaker.
+A large central LCD display screen houses the standard multi-function trip computer and in MDX models equipped with the optional Touring Package, the available DVD-based satellite-linked Acura System with Voice Recognition and Acura DVD Entertainment System.
+Climate-control buttons and displays are also integrated within the display screen for easy access, viewing and operation.
+Both the standard and premium Acura/Bose® music systems play AM/FM/CD, and cassette source material.
+The premium Acura Bose® system adds an in-dash, six-CD changer and an additional 8-inch speaker.
+In MDX models with the Acura DVD Entertainment System, the CD changer is relocated under the driver's seat.

 MDX's steering wheel uses a thick rim section for a sporty, substantial feel.
 The leather cover is perforated in grip areas to prevent slippage.
 Cruise control switches are positioned between the right-side spokes while the music system control switches are in a corresponding position on the left.